-I am just back from an extraordinarily full and interesting trip to the US to serve three very different clients.
+I’ve been in the US serving three very different clients.
 Two of them are, in their own way, following business models and organisational structures I understand.
 The third, which I’ll have to name because it’s so unusual, is the one I’d like to talk about a little.

 The Wikimedia foundation was founded in in 2003 to support Wikipedia, a web-based encyclopedia that began 2001 and which you’ve probably used in the last week (and I’ve used twice in the last paragraph).
 Wikipedia is the 6th most popular website in the world with an estimated 365 million readers around the world.
 Their business model is unusual in all sorts of ways we should all be thinking about.